iszczesniak/cpp/references/index.md

 * Reference is an alias (a name) for some data (a variable, an object, a temporary).

-* When using a reference to an object, we use the object-member selection syntax (i.e., `object.member`), and not the object-member selection through pointer syntax (i.e., `pointer->member`).
+* When using a reference to an object, we use the object member selection syntax (i.e., `object.member`), and not the object member selection through a pointer syntax (i.e., `pointer->member`).

 * A reference must be initialized, and so there are no null references like there can be null pointers.